 The fear among investors was that candidate Marine le Pen might take office, which would be disastrous.
 She wants France to leave the EU, just like the UK did last year.
 Instead, Emmanuel macron has just won the elections, and he is considered a better choice of candidate in terms of economic stability.

-With that, investors’ fears will dissipate, and investment in bitcoin will reduce this week.
+With that, investors’ fears will dissipate, Crypto brokers still offering Bitcoin trading, and investment in bitcoin will reduce this week.
 With the new France administration, European stocks will probably rise in value all through the week, with investors shifting to that investment avenue.
 As for bitcoin, you can expect lower value starting now – a bitcoin correction may already be upon us.
 The real crash, though, will come later when the SEC makes its decision regarding the bitcoin ETF.